fuzzywalrus/sonoma-wallpaper-downloader/README.md

 The initial build took roughly 4+ hours, as I'd never built an electron application.
 For simplicity, this was built using vanilla JavaScript rather than a full-blown framework like React.
 Ironically, getting notarization working took many many more hours thanks to the pain of Apple's developer portal and my own ignorance around auto-updates requiring signed code.

+It has now been ported to Tauri + React to reduce the application size from 190MB+ to about 13MB.

 ### Future release plans